decentralized-identity/didcomm-messaging/scope.md

 - DIDComm doesn't always involve turn-taking and request-response.
 - DIDComm interactions can involve more than 2 parties, and the parties are not always individuals.
-- DIDComm may include formats other than JSON.
+- DIDComm may include formats other than JSON. {FTD: why make this expansion.
+Seems to me if you focused the effort on building atop JWM you create a "waist" that will simplify discussions and speed adoption.
+And yes, JWM could map to any number of underlying transport protocols (e.g. SMTP, HTTPS, etc)

 Before we provide more details, let's explore what drives the design of DIDComm.